xiaohui0318/md_exporter/README.md

 > - [Hyper links and Inner links](https://github.com/MartinPacker/md2pptx/blob/master/docs/user-guide.md#hyperlinks-and-vba-macros)
 > - and more, please refer to [docs](https://github.com/MartinPacker/md2pptx/blob/master/docs/user-guide.md).

-> **Template PPTX file: Slide Master**
+> **Custom styling by Template PPTX file: Slide Master**
+> `md_to_pptx` tool supports using an optional custom PPTX template file with slide master.
+> The default template pptx file used in `md_to_pptx` tool could be fond in [this link](https://github.com/bowenliang123/md_exporter/tree/main/tools/md_to_pptx/template).
 >
 > In Microsoft PowerPoint, a slide master controls the overall design and layout of the slides in a presentation,
 > eg. font size on title, color style for text, layouts.
->
-> `md_to_pptx` tool supports using an optional custom PPTX template file with slide master.
-> The default template pptx file used in `md_to_pptx` tool could be fond in [this link](https://github.com/bowenliang123/md_exporter/tree/main/tools/md_to_pptx/template).
 >
 > If you are looking for a way to customize the appearance of your slides, you can create a template PPTX file with slide master.
 >
 > To update the slide master of template pptx file, please refer to Microsoft's official docs at [Customize a slide master](https://support.microsoft.com/en-us/office/customize-a-slide-master-036d317b-3251-4237-8ddc-22f4668e2b56).